Donald Trump is reinstated to Facebook after 2-year ban

 He was suspended on Jan.
 7, a day after the deadly 2021 insurrection.
 Other social media companies also kicked him off their platforms, though he was recently reinstated on Twitter after Elon Musk took over the company.
 He has not tweeted.

+Clegg said that in light of his previous violations, Trump now faces heightened penalties for repeat offenses.
+Such penalties “will apply to other public figures whose accounts are reinstated from suspensions related to civil unrest under our updated protocol.”

+If Trump — or anyone else — posts material that doesn’t violate Facebook’s rules but is otherwise harmful and could lead to events such as the Jan.
+6 insurrection, Meta says it will not remove it but will limit its reach.
+This includes praising the QAnon conspiracy theory or trying to delegitimize an upcoming election.

+Meta said Trump’s accounts will be restored in the coming weeks on Facebook and on Instagram.
 Banned from mainstream social media, Trump has been relying on Truth Social, which he launched after being blocked from Twitter.